SpiriitLabs/vite-plugin-svg-spritemap/README.md

 <img src="/__spritemap#sprite-spiriit-view" />
 ```

-## Documentation
+## 📚 Documentation

-For more informations, check the [vite-plugin-svg-spritemap documentation](#).
+For more informations, check the [vite-plugin-svg-spritemap documentation](https://spiriitlabs.github.io/vite-plugin-svg-spritemap).
 It covers everything from getting started to advanced topics.

 ## 🏃 What's next